junior-devleague/cyber-security/schools/roosevelt/2018/class-briefing.md

+## Class Briefing Week 3 - 8/20/18
+We went over the following topics:
+* Played Kahoot! to review what will be covered in class.

 ## Class Briefing Week 2 - 8/15/18
 We went over the following topics:
 * Class syllabus.
 Expectations of students & signing the cyber code of conduct.
 You MUST have the syllabus formed signed and returned by Monday 8/20/18.